At a Glance

 ✨Understand the Role and Responsibilities

-Before your interview, make sure you thoroughly understand the key responsibilities of a Social Worker in Children's Social Care.
-Familiarise yourself with the specific needs of disabled children and their families, as well as the policies and procedures related to safeguarding and child protection.
+Before the interview, make sure you thoroughly understand the key responsibilities of a Social Worker in Children's Social Care.
+Familiarise yourself with the specific duties mentioned in the job description, such as assessing needs and working with families.
+This will help you articulate how your skills and experiences align with the role.

 ✨Showcase Your Values